The 3T - Web

 25 feet Note the background is zero or no color, just a 2 foot band.

 the point where the chain meets the anchor is zero hundreds and zero X

-25 so no band on no background which looks like:-
+25 so no band on no background which looks like:- OK?

 The maximum length this scheme will go to is 375 feet or, if you need

 longer than 375 feet, I guess you could start over with the minor

 blank band on a blank background.

-Your Anchor Chain
+Painting Your Anchor

-If it is new, galvanized chain, check with your paint store for a suitable
+If it is new, galvanized chain, check with your paint store for a

 good resevoir of color to pick up.

 paint are in the middle of the runs, not at the ends where you have to

 masking paper and duct tape to mask each side of the center bands

 first.
 Remember not to prime the center bands where there is no color.

-Don't bother masking or painting the center bands where they are the same
+Don't bother masking or painting the center bands where they are the

 outside of the links - this is going to rub off fairly quickly anyhow.

 where and once you make a mistake it is a mess to clean it off and